ChronixDB/chronix.timeseries/chronix-kassiopeia/README.md

 # Chronix Kassiopeia
-Chronix Kassiopeia is library that provides classes and functions to work with time series.
+Chronix Kassiopeia is a library that provides classes and functions to work with time series.

 ## Usage